Rules of teamwork: “Coming together is beginning, staying together is progress, and working together is a success.”

 Success is a long journey rather than a swift destination.
 At first, most teams look highly motivated.
 With time, energy drains out.
 Good leaders must inject a fresh dose of morale boosters now and then, keeping the team focused on the bigger picture.
 Effective ways for leaders to motivate their teams:

 - Show Trust

 7. Appreciation and Credits

-Keep in mind to make your team look good while appreciating the extra mile efforts of a person.
-An excellent way to appreciate team members is to leave it up to the team by placing an autonomous reward system that empowers the whole team to recognize and appreciate the links who are doing an excellent job for the team.
+Keep in mind to make your team look good while appreciating the extra-mile efforts of a person.
+An excellent way to appreciate team members is to leave it up to the team by placing an autonomous reward system that empowers the whole team to recognize and appreciate the links which are doing an excellent job for the team.

 8. Adding Enthusiasm

 In his book 17 Indisputable Laws of Teamwork, John Maxwell quotes it as the “Law of Catalyst.”
 He wrote while describing people who add energy to the team, “When crunch time comes, a catalyst becomes critical, whether it’s the salesperson who hits the “impossible” goal, the ballplayer who makes the big play, or the parent who gets a child to believe in him- or herself at a critical moment in life.
 A team can’t reach big goals or even break new ground if it doesn’t have a catalyst.”

 9. Critical Analysis of Progress